-Four of these films debuted on Labor Day weekend, while six were already into their sophomore frame or later.
+Interestingly, four of these films actually debuted on Labor Day weekend, while the other six were already into their sophomore frame or later.
 In fact, two of these titles were all the way into their fifth frame, yet outgrossed many Labor Day weekend premieres from throughout the decades.

-Note: this list is ordered by domestic revenue earned during a film’s extended Labor Day weekend.
+Note: this list is ordered by domestic revenue earned during a film’s extended Labor Day weekend, Friday to Monday.
 It does not take into account admissions, re-releases, or figures adjusted for inflation.

 Of the 13 films released or scheduled in the decades-long Halloween horror franchise, most were released in October, as befitting the title holiday.
 But four came out in August or September, including 2007’s ninth installment, which scared up a $30.5 million Labor Day weekend opening.
-That record remains unbroken for a dozen years and counting.
+That record remained unbroken for 14 years.

 More movies are coming: 12th installment Halloween Kills is scheduled for October 15, 2021 and 13th installment Halloween Ends is scheduled for October 14, 2022.

 Labor Day arrived in The Sixth Sense‘s fifth frame, as the 1999 supernatural fantasy drama set a then-record for the holiday weekend with $29.2 million.
 That record would stand for eight years.
-If adjusting for ticket price inflation, it would remain the Labor Day weekend record holder even today.
+The film went strong for months, with five weekends at #1 and 15 weekends in the top 10.

-2018’s romantic comedy based on Kevin Kwan’s novel debuted to a modest $26.5 million in August 2018.
-But it would truly make box office history in subsquent weekends, declining only -6.4 percent and -11.5 percent in its second and third weekends, among the mildest drops in modern box office history, reflecting positive word of mouth and a growing buzz.
+2018’s romantic comedy based on Kevin Kwan’s novel debuted to a decent but not eye-popping $26.5 million in August 2018.
+But it would truly make box office history in subsquent weekends, declining only -6.4 percent in its second frame, among the mildest drops in modern box office history, reflecting positive word of mouth and a growing buzz.
 When the extended Labor Day weekend fell on Crazy‘s third frame, it was still going strong, earning a crazy rich $28.5 million.

-The Marvel Cinematic Universe superhero fantasy didn’t reach Labor Day weekend until its fifth frame, by which point it was still going strong with $22.9 million.
+2014’s Marvel Cinematic Universe superhero fantasy didn’t reach Labor Day weekend until its fifth frame, by which point it was still earning galactic numbers with $22.9 million.
 In fact, the film’s weekly gross actually increased +8.6 percent during Labor Day week.

-Such numbers help explain why Guardians boasts the highest total-to-opening-weekend multiple of any MCU installment released on a Friday at 3.53x, a statistic reflecting word of mouth over time rather than pre-release hype.
-(Only Spider-Man: Far From Home technically earned a higher multiple, but its Tuesday release lowered its opening weekend and thus artificially inflated its multiple.)
+Such stats help explain why Guardians boasts the highest total-to-opening-weekend multiple of any MCU installment released on a Friday at 3.53x, a statistic reflecting word of mouth over time rather than pre-release hype.
+(Only Spider-Man: Far From Home technically earned a higher multiple, though its Tuesday release lowered its opening weekend, thus artificially inflating its multiple.)